Belonging to the Kingdom

 This is a good example of what we might call Christian companionship.
 Christian companionship has four aspects.
 It begins with an attitude of acceptance that is inclusive and that transcends race, colour, religion, class and sexual orientation.
 It offers people a listening hear and an opportunity to tell their story.
 It allows soulful conversation to develop, the kind of conversation that gives expression to the things that truly matter.
 And it includes the experience of a shared meal, which is sometimes referred to as table fellowship.
 In fact, the word companion comes from two Latin words ‘cum’ and ‘panis’ which literally mean ‘with bread.’

 When we experience companionship in this way we find that the longing within us is satisfied.
 The experience of Christian companionship can be the key to unlock our hearts.
 It can also open up the teaching of Jesus allowing us to find meaning and life in the Gospel.
-It is no wonder that the two people who were accompanied by the Risen Jesus on their journey from Jerusalem to Emmaus found themselves saying, “did not our hearts burn within us as he talked to us on the road and explained the scriptures to us” (Luke 24:32).
+It is no wonder that the two people who were accompanied by Jesus on their journey from Jerusalem to Emmaus found themselves saying, “did not our hearts burn within us as he talked to us on the road and explained the scriptures to us” (Luke 24:32).

 As Christians, we believe that Jesus rose from the dead on that first Easter Sunday.
 He broke the chains of death and rose to a new way of living and loving beyond our wildest imagining.
 The resurrection was an earth shattering event, the most important event in human history and it has many implications for us and for the way we live our lives.

 A second implication of the resurrection has to do with the mission of Jesus.
 The resurrection was a vindication of the way Jesus lived his life.
 It was a confirmation of the values Jesus practised, preached and died for.
 The way of Jesus works.
 When Jesus was nailed to the cross on Good Friday it seemed as if his mission was a failure, that he was a dreamer who offered the world an unrealistic vision of happiness.
-His resurrection changed this, it transformed it.
+His resurrection changed this; it transformed it.
 Jesus was no dreamer.
 His values of justice and compassion and service and humility and forgiveness are in fact the only values that work.
 His values are the values that make the world a better place and that bring us personal fulfilment.
 The resurrection of Jesus was proof that love is stronger than hate, goodness is greater than evil and life is more powerful than death.